 Two, write comprehensive and coherent notes as to how to make the cozy, so I can then write a pattern.

-Three, complete seven more tetriminos to be used in a second panel of the Tetrisghan.
+Three, complete seven more tetrominos to be used in a second panel of the Tetrisghan.

 While the actual crocheting of the cozy went quickly, the requirement that the resulting notes be both comprehensive and coherent posed more of a challenge; thankfully, I did not insist that the notes be legible to anyone other than myself, so in just under two hours, I was able to both complete the cozy, and have notes that are sufficient for me to work with in order to write a pattern.

-By the time I got to the seventh tetrimino, daylight was running out, and I found myself one square and one tetrimino shy of meeting the day’s third crochet goal:
+By the time I got to the seventh tetromino, daylight was running out, and I found myself one square and one tetromino shy of meeting the day’s third crochet goal: